BojianHou/OAGD/README.md

 # Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods

-This is the official repository for the manuscript "Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods" submitted to AISTATS 2024.
+This repository holds the official code for the manuscript "Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods" submitted to AISTATS 2024.